DavoDC/CITS3003_Template/README.md

 # CITS3003_Template

+## DESCRIPTION
-A template for CITS3003 students to help them organize their code files This repo demonstrates a good organisational system / folder structure
+- A template for CITS3003 students to help them organize their code files
+- This repo demonstrates a good organisational system / folder structure

-The labs-examples folder is simply labs-examples.zip extracted
+- The labs-examples folder is simply labs-examples.zip extracted

-The Lab folders (Lab1, Lab2.. etc) contain specially configured makefiles that refer back to the labs-examples folder
+- The Lab folders (Lab1, Lab2.. etc) contain specially configured makefiles that refer back to the labs-examples folder

+## BENEFITS
 I highly recommend this folder structure as it will allow you to:
 - Only have the code you are working on in your current Lab folder
 - Abstract away from the lab-examples folder
 - Avoid dealing with so many levels of nested folders.

+Text files with instructions have been added

-HOW TO USE:
+## HOW TO USE:
 If you using Mac, please see the note at the bottom first.
  `git clone https://github.com/DavoDC/CITS3003_Template`